sudoforge/docker-mumble-server/library/murmur/README.md

 communication to ensure user privacy. **Murmur** is the server that Mumble clients to connect to.
 [Learn More][vendor-mumble].

-`alpine-murmur` enables you to easily run multiple (lightweight) murmur instances on the same host.
+`containerly/murmur` enables you to easily run multiple (lightweight) murmur instances on the same host.

 ## Getting started